playmonkey/rust/README.md

 7. Learn Rust for Complete Beginners: https://www.youtube.com/watch?v=BpPEoZW5IiY
    A thirteen hour course for beginners, learn about the core concepts of the language and underlying mechanisms in theory.

-8. Rust 101 Crash Course: Learn Rust (6 HOURS!) + 19 Practice Exercises | Zero To Mastery: https://www.youtube.com/watch?v=lzKeecy4OmQ
+8. Rust 101 Crash Course: Learn Rust (6 HOURS!): https://www.youtube.com/watch?v=lzKeecy4OmQ
    Another good youtube course for learning rust.
 Worth a look!

 # Blockchains using Rust